paritytech/command-bot/README.md

 from the
 [command's execution](https://github.com/paritytech/try-runtime-bot/blob/68bffe556bc0fe91425dda31a542ba8fee71711d/src/executor.ts#L94) and
-[post it as a pull request comment](https://github.com/paritytech/try-runtime-bot/blob/68bffe556bc0fe91425dda31a542ba8fee71711d/src/github.ts#L151) if it originated from a pull request comment or
-[send it to a Matrix room](https://github.com/paritytech/try-runtime-bot/blob/412e82d728798db0505f6f9dd622805a4ca43829/src/utils.ts#L187) if it originated from an API request.
+[post it as a pull request comment](https://github.com/paritytech/try-runtime-bot/blob/68bffe556bc0fe91425dda31a542ba8fee71711d/src/github.ts#L151) if it originated from a pull request comment or send it to server logs if it originated from an API request.